CHENNAI TOURISM GUIDE:

 Chennai is the centre of South India’s film industry; its skyline is ablaze with bright movie billboards advertising the latest celluloid fantasies.
 There are many big film studios.

 Marina Beach: Golden sand, good surf and a shimmering clean blue sea; this in a nutshell is Marina beach.
 This beach is counted among one of the longest beaches in Asia.
-Its 12 km-long stretch was made beautiful by the wonderful facelift given by Governor Mount Stuart Elphinstone Grant Duff in the early 1880’s, and is a major tourist attraction today.
+Its 12 km-long stretches were made beautiful by the wonderful facelift given by Governor Mount Stuart Elphinstone Grant Duff in the early 1880s, and is a major tourist attraction today.

-Theosophical Society: On a vast expanse of over 250 acres on the banks of the Adyar estuary lies the more-than-a-century-old Theosophical Society, amidst the woods, marshes, gardens and waters.
+Theosophical Society: On a vast expanse of over 250 acres on the banks of the Adyar estuary lies the more-than-a-century-old Theosophical Society, amidst the woods, marshes, gardens, and waters.
 H.P.
 Blavatsky founded the society in 1875.
-The Adyar Banyan tree with its roots spreading over 40,000-sq-ft and its library, a research centre in eastern civilization, philosophy and religion, are worth seeing.
+The Adyar Banyan tree with its roots spreading over 40,000-sq-ft and its library, a research center in eastern civilization, philosophy and religion, are worth seeing.

 Temples in Chennai: